Chapmip/weather-station-node-c/README.md

 # Weather station node controller

-These 'C' code modules are drawn from my commercial design in 2006-7 for a node controller to connect a weather station over the Internet to a central server for regular updates of weather data.
+These 'C' code modules are drawn from my commercial design in 2006-7 for a node controller to connect a weather station over the Internet to a central server for regular relaying of weather data.
 With the agreement of my client, I have published my code with implementation-specific details replaced by placeholders (marked with "%%" in code files).

 The processing platform for this node controller is a [RabbitCore® RCM3720 module](https://www.digi.com/products/models/20-101-1329).
 The development toolchain was the [Softools Rabbit 'C' compiler](https://www.softools.com/scrabbit.htm) and associated libraries.